BlueCat-Community/View404/README.md

 }
 ```

-If you want dismiss Error Screen in Activity, Write following Code.
+If you want to dismiss 'not found' View on your ViewGroup,
 ```kotlin
 if(view404 != null) {
     view404?.dismiss(R.anim.view404_fade_out_default)